_UlD2_kHqwz.webp)

 Benefits of a Strong Online Onboarding Process

+As per Deel, it can improve new hire retention by 82% and boost productivity by over 70%.
 A well-planned online onboarding process is not just helpful it is a strategic advantage.
-It creates a positive experience for new employees while driving long-term business results.
-Below are the key benefits that companies gain from implementing a strong online onboarding system:
+It creates a positive experience for employees while driving long-term business results.

 1. Faster Time to Productivity